vickneee/helppomatka/README.md

 ## The project demands

-Vantaa Vocational College Varia school student project to create a basic travel agency booking webapp.

-Creating a fictional travel agency website with a booking system using the [MERN Stack](https://www.mongodb.com/mern-stack) (MongoDB, Express.js, React.js, and Node.js).
+Vantaa Vocational College Varia school student project to create a fictional travel agency website with a booking system using the [MERN Stack](https://www.mongodb.com/mern-stack) (MongoDB, Express.js, React.js, and Node.js).

 ## Main Feature